genropy/genropy_saved/docs/genro/webpage_elements/widgets/form_widgets/formbuilder.rst

     * *row_* + *CSS attribute*: set a CSS expression to every row.

-    * *tdf_* + *CSS attribute*: set a CSS expression to every <td></td> tag associated to a formuilder's field.
+    * *tdf_* + *CSS attribute*: set a CSS expression to every <td></td> tag associated to a formbuilder's field.

-    * *tdl_* + *CSS attribute*: set a CSS expression to every <td></td> tag associated to a formuilder's label.
+    * *tdl_* + *CSS attribute*: set a CSS expression to every <td></td> tag associated to a formbuilder's label.

 .. _label_and_lbl: